 Putting these together, it seems clear that we’ve considered all the possible explanations for the constants.
 Just to remind you, possibilities 1 and 3 - the uncaused constants and master law theories - were abandoned because neither of them explained fine tuning.
 That leaves either possibility 2 or 4 - God or the multiverse.

-While we only spelled out why these four theories are exhaustive regarding the constants, the same basic subdivisions also apply for possible explanations of the qualitative laws of nature and the initial conditions.
+While we only spelled out why these four theories are exhaustive regarding the constants, the same basic subdivisions also apply to possible explanations of the qualitative laws of nature and the initial conditions.

 Wait and See if Science will Discover a New Explanation for the Constants of Nature